World Union of Jewish Students: History

-History

 1924–1929

 The World Union of Jewish Students was founded in 1924 by Hersch Lauterpacht, better known by his Hebrew name Zvi, an Austrian Jew who was aggrieved by the injustices regarding the admittance of Jews to European universities, which at the time had maximum quotas for Jewish students.
 As this quota system spread throughout Europe, Lauterpacht saw the need to spread his campaigning efforts.
 From this the concept of an organized international union began to materialize.
-The union, however, only began to truly develop when Albert Einstein threw his weight behind the union.
-Then a lecturer in Berlin, Einstein was equally concerned with growing anti-semitism across Europe, himself having been verbally attacked when lecturing.
-In 1925 Einstein accepted Lauterpacht's invitation to be the union's first President.
+The union, however, only began to truly develop when Einstein threw his weight behind the union.
+Then a lecturer in Berlin, Einstein was equally concerned with growing antisemitism across Europe, himself having been verbally attacked when lecturing.
+In 1925 Einstein accepted Lauterpacht's invitation to be the union's first president.

 On April 30, 1924, the opening Congress was held in the Maccabi Sports Hall in Antwerp, Belgium.
 The Congress opening was attended by over 2,000 people including the Chief Rabbi of Belgium and the Military Governor of Antwerp.
-Following this 76 delegates from 17 countries met for 4 days to hear reports on the realities of Jewish students in various countries, and to discuss the problems affecting them.
+Following this 76 delegates from 17 countries met for four days to hear reports on the realities of Jewish students in various countries, and to discuss the problems affecting them.
 Amongst the sentiments expressed were that "The best method for the work before us appears to be a strong, organized union of all Jewish Students throughout the world."
 The first Congress resulted in the establishment of the WUJS Executive that would sit in London and the election of Lauterpacht as the first Chairman.
 For the next few years the role of WUJS was to greatly increase, with new programs developed to redirect students from Hungary, Poland and Russia to Western Europe where there were greater opportunities for Jewish students to be admitted.

 1929–1933

 Although similar efforts were made to assist Jewish students coming to France, they were less successful, where Jewish students who had made it to France were running into many financial difficulties.
-In January 1929, Lauterpacht told a convened group of students in Paris, France, that the conditions for Jewish students in Eastern Europe were still bleak, and that in fact anti-Semitism was still on the rise, especially in Germany with the rise of Hitlerist youth.
-At the thirst WUJS Congress, to which Albert Einstein sent a message highlighting the plight of German Jewry, the opening session was presided over by the renowned British philosopher Samuel Alexander who finished his opening statement with the line "I have become a Zionist", which was met with wild applause.
+In January 1929, Lauterpacht told a convened group of students in Paris that the conditions for Jewish students in Eastern Europe were still bleak, and that in fact antisemitism was still on the rise, especially in Germany with the rise of Hitlerist youth.
+At the third WUJS Congress, to which Albert Einstein sent a message highlighting the plight of German Jewry, the opening session was presided over by the renowned British philosopher Samuel Alexander who finished his opening statement with the line "I have become a Zionist", which was met with wild applause.
 It was decided at the congress that Einstein would remain President alongside a group of Vice-Presidents that would include Chaim Bialik, Sigmund Freud and Chaim Weizmann.